-Nine Week Period Grades: Whenever any student receives an incomplete grade for the semester, that student must attempt to remove the deficiency and secure a satisfactory grade by the end of the three weeks following the end of the semester, or he/she will receive an F for the semester.
-In no case may the student carry the incomplete longer than nine weeks.
+Nine Week Period Grades: Whenever any student receives an incomplete grade for the semester, that student must attempt to remove the deficiency and secure a satisfactory grade by

 End of the School Year: All students in danger of receiving an incomplete grade at the end of the school year must be warned of such conditions by the teacher not later than two weeks before the semester examination.
 The student then has two weeks to remove the deficiency to secure a satisfactory grade.
 No incomplete grades will be reported to the office for recording at the end of the school year.
 The student either passes or fails the work except in cases of confining illness, which prevents the removal of deficiencies by the end of the school year.